 The VA Administration will initiate their own investigation order to assess whether the applicant is owed any benefits in connection with the incident.
 The applicant also has to specify all available sources and list the witnesses that may give any supporting information concerning the reported assault.

 The form does not have to be written in one sitting.
-Talk to a counselor, a friend or a therapist before beginning the work on your statement if you feel too stressed when recalling the details of the event.
+Talk to a counselor, a friend, or a therapist before beginning the work on your statement if you feel too stressed when recalling the details of the event.

 You will need to have your military records at hand to fill out the form.
-The records will help you to identify all dates, times and places correctly.
+The records will help you to identify all dates, times, and places correctly.
 Other valuable sources of information are letters that may have been written home as well as any emails or text messages, Facebook and other social media posts, and diary entries.
+Remember to include the following key points when filling out VA Form 21-0781:

 Writing the PTSD claim can be extremely difficult because of a need to remember traumatic events and to be accurate about details, but it is something that has to be done.
 Here are the steps that you should follow: